diffblue/gitlab/doc/ci/yaml/index.md

 **Additional details**:

-- All jobs except [trigger](#trigger) jobs must have the `script` keyword.
-A `release` job can use the output from script commands, but you can use a placeholder script if the script is not needed:
+- All release jobs, except [trigger](#trigger) jobs, must include the `script` keyword.
+A release job can use the output from script commands.
+If you don't need the script, you can use a placeholder:

   ```yaml
   script:
     - echo 'release job'
   ```

-  An [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/223856) exists to remove this requirement in an upcoming version of GitLab.
+  An [issue](https://gitlab.com/gitlab-org/gitlab/-/issues/223856) exists to remove this requirement.

+- The `release` section executes after the `script` keyword and before the `after_script`.
+- A release is created only if the job's main script succeeds.
+- If the release already exists, it is not updated and the job with the `release` keyword fails.

 **Related topics**: